equinor/fmu-ensemble/docs/concepts.rst

 Realization
 -----------

-A realization is a single model run, where parameters are determined (but can be drawn stochastically at the Ensemble level).
+A realization is a single model run.
 It usually includes one Eclipse run, but that is not a requirement.
-As long as you have a done some computational job that has left (supported) files on the filesystem, it can be possible to load in results using fmu-ensemble.
+As long as you have a done some computational job that has left some (supported) files on the filesystem, it can be possible to load results from the realization using fmu-ensemble.

 ScratchRealization
 ^^^^^^^^^^^^^^^^^^

-The class `ScratchRealization` is a Python object that can load realization results (and input) from the filesystem, typically located on ``/scratch``.
+The class `ScratchRealization` is a Python object that can load realization results (and input) from the filesystem from a *single* realization, typically located on ``/scratch``.
 You can ask the object to load and thereby *internalize* data, with the ``load_*()`` functions.
 The internalization is an important concept.
-All data that you internalize will be stored in the object, it can be easily reaccessed, statistics can be computed, and it will be added to a corresponding VirtualRealization (see below).
+All data that you internalize will be stored in the object, it can be easily reaccessed, statistics can be computed.
+The object is tied to the filesystem, and will become unstable if files are deleted from disk.
+If you need some persistence of the object, it must be converted to a VirtualRealization (see below)

 Additionally, you may find ``get_*()`` functions that can access certain datatypes.
 Common for these is that they will *not* modify the object,